wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-staged-publishing.md

 - After a swap, the slot with previously staged web app now has the previous production web app.
 If the changes swapped into the production slot are not as you expected, you can perform the same swap immediately to get your "last known good site" back.

 
 Each App Service plan mode supports a different number of deployment slots.
-To find out the number of slots your web app's mode supports, see [Azure Pricing](/home/features/web-site/#price).
+To find out the number of slots your web app's mode supports, see [Azure Pricing](/home/features/web-site/pricing/).
 
 
 Only the **Standard** App Service plan mode supports staging deployment.
-To scale you website, see [scale your website in Azure Websites](/documentation/articles/web-sites-scale).
+To scale you web app, see [scale your web app in Azure](/documentation/articles/web-sites-scale/).
 

 - When your web app has multiple slots, you cannot change the mode.

 - Scaling is not available for non-production slots.

 - Linked resource management is not supported for non-production slots.
-In the [Azure Management Portal](https://manage.windowsazure.cn/) only, you can avoid this potential impact on a production slot by temporarily moving the non-production slot to a different App Service plan mode.
+In the [Azure  Classic Management  Portal](https://manage.windowsazure.cn/) only, you can avoid this potential impact on a production slot by temporarily moving the non-production slot to a different App Service plan mode.
 Note that the non-production slot must once again share the same mode with the production slot before you can swap the two slots.

 